Remote-control tmux sessions for interactive CLIs by sending keystrokes and scraping pane output.

 Suggestions

-Remove or significantly trim the 'When to Use' and 'When NOT to Use' sections and the basic session management commands (new/kill/rename) to save tokens on things Claude already knows.
+Remove or significantly trim the 'When to Use' / 'When NOT to Use' sections and the basic session management commands (create/kill/rename) that Claude already knows.

 | Dimension | Reasoning | Score |